ubcjazzclubdev/Club-Website-Old/README.md

 Website for the UBC Jazz Club

 # Changelog
+### 2020-Jun-16
+- Moved execs to another page
+- Updated navbar and mobile navbar
+- Added resizing of exec descriptions in main.css
 ### 2020-Jun-09
 - Added shirt photo to resources images
 - Added merch information to involvement page